NSHipster/articles/2019-03-18-swift-foundation-error-protocols.md

-we'll take a quick look at each of these Swift Foundation error protocols and demonstrate how they can make your code --- if not _less_ error-prone --- than more enjoyable in its folly.
+we'll take a quick look at each of these Swift Foundation error protocols and demonstrate how they can make your code --- if not _less_ error-prone --- then more enjoyable in its folly.

 ---